 Cancer’s probably the last thing you think of when you go for a cleaning, but your dentist could be the front line in detecting head, neck, and oral cancers.

-Any bump or sore on your tongue (or elsewhere in your mouth) that lingers longer than two weeks needs to be checked out.
+Any small bumps or sore on your tongue (or elsewhere in your mouth) that lingers longer than two weeks needs to be checked out for oral cancer.

-A condition called leukoplakia can produce white patches on your tongue caused by uncontrolled growth of cells in your mouth.
-Leukoplakia can be harmless, but it can also herald cancer down the line and should be checked.
+A condition called leukoplakia can produce white patches on your tongue caused by the uncontrolled growth of cells in your mouth.
+Leukoplakia white patches can be harmless, but these white patches can also herald cancer down the line and should be checked.